sarahoco014/Lab_11/tasks.md

 SELECT COUNT(DISTINCT team_name) AS total_teams
 FROM (
     SELECT hometeam AS team_name
-    FROM Matches
+    FROM matches
     WHERE division_code IN (
         SELECT code
-        FROM Divisions
+        FROM divisions
         WHERE country = 'France'
     )
     UNION
     SELECT awayteam AS team_name
-    FROM Matches
+    FROM matches
     WHERE division_code IN (
         SELECT code
-        FROM Divisions
+        FROM divisions
         WHERE country = 'France'
     )
 ) AS teams_in_french_div;